How Much Does It Cost To Hire A Painter?

 Cost to Hire Professional House Painters

-The cost to paint a house is between $1,500 and $2,700 for only the exterior walls, while projects that include walls, windows, doors, trim, gutters, and downspouts costs between $2,600 and $5,700 depending on the size of your home.
+The cost to paint a house is $1,900 to $6,900 on average for projects that include walls, windows, doors, trim, gutters, and downspouts.
 Exterior house painting costs up to 25% more than interior painting.

 |Shutters||$45 – $90|